Human Resources, Recruiting & People Operations job market report cover, Indianapolis-Carmel-Greenwood, IN, 2026-06

 Executive Verdict

-Main caution: The biggest mistake is treating this like a remote-first recruiter market when about 65% of sampled roles are on-site, about 30% are hybrid, and about 10% are remote.[5]
+Main caution: The biggest mistake is treating this like a remote-first recruiter market; about 65% of roles are on-site, only about 10% are remote, and typical active postings stay open around 25 days, which suggests slower, pickier hiring.[7][15]

 What Changed Recently